baeolophus/TAGS_Totally_Awesome_Geolocator_Service/README.md

  The default light threshold is 5.5 and can be changed in increments of 0.1 with the arrows on the right side of the box.
 Be sure to enter a value within the range of your data.
 For example, if the values of light in your dataset range from 40 to 200, you will need to increase the light threshold to a value between 40 and 200.

 ## Step 4.
 Optional: change value for finding problem areas
 TAGS is designed to highlight potential false twilights (from shade, artificial lighting, etc).
 This value is how TAGS chooses potential problem twilights to highlight visually in red in Step 5.
 Thus, the problem threshold value should reflect what you view as the smallest possible time you might go from light to dark or vice versa naturally.
-The default value 5 hours.
+The default value is 5 hours.
 The steps are in increments of 1 hour, and the values allowed are 0 hrs to 24 hrs.
 Five hours is usually suitable for most regions.
 Changing the value will **not** erase your previous selections for excluded points, so you can experiment if you wish to highlight further potential problems without losing existing edits.

 ## Step 5.
 Find problem areas and edit your data
 This step contains two plots (generated with ggplot2).
 The first plot shows shows all of your data with problem areas highlighted in red boxes and the location of the editing window shown in gray.
 (An error may show briefly on the overall data view plot, but the plot is still loading as long as the loading indicator returns.)